 Sara Bareilles-Brave

 This song isn’t well known in South Africa and should be.
-My whole life I’ve struggled to find the balance between being direct, speaking my mind and being kind.
+My whole life, I’ve struggled to find the balance between being direct, speaking my mind, and being kind.
 This song speaks to me and to every woman who has battled with speaking her mind.
-Sara hooks her battle cry with “ say what you want to say and let the words fall out honestly I want to see you be brave” The military music in the background adds even more dramatic effect.
-And the music video is cheerful lots of dancing.
+Sara hooks her battle cry with “say what you want to say and let the words fall out honestly, I want to see you be brave.”
+The military music in the background adds even more dramatic effect.
+And the music video is cheerful, with lots of dancing.

 Marina and the Diamonds- Can’t Pin Me Down